sss-dclemente/PowerAppsCodeApps/README.md

 - [License](#license-)
 - [Code of Conduct](#code-of-conduct)

-# What is a code app? ✨
+# What are code apps? ✨
+Power Apps aims to empower developers of all skillsets, including developers building web apps in IDEs like Visual Studio Code, to efficiently build and run business apps in a managed platform.
+Code apps is a new way for developers to bring Power Apps capabilities in web apps they’re building in an code first IDE.
+These capabilities are available during local development and when an app runs in Power Platform.
+Power Apps capabilities available to code apps includes out-of-box Microsoft Entra authentication and authorization, access to 1,500+ Power Platform connectors which can be called directly from JavaScript.
+Code apps make it so any developer with a command line can publish and host their line of business app in Power Platform.
+Also, code apps respect your organization’s Managed Platform policies like app sharing limits, Conditional access policies and Data Loss Prevention.
+Code apps and the managed platform reinforces accelerated innovation in safe places and, when ready, these apps can be deployed to dedicated production environments.

-Code apps allow developers to write custom code (React, Angular, Vue, etc.) that runs seamlessly within Power Platform.
-This gives you:
+Code apps allow developers to write custom code (React, Angular, Vue, etc.) that runs seamlessly within Power Platform, which gives you:
 - **Full control over your UI and logic** 💻
 - **Access to Power Platform data sources** 📊
 - **Enterprise-grade authentication** 🔐